Et-17/Microbit-Pet-Data-Panel/documentation.md

 The file can be named whatever you like as long as it is a `.json` file.
 The next step is clearly adding the readouts, so we will discuss those next.

 ### Readouts

+All readouts have common information that we will describe here, which is combined with type specific information.
+Each readout has a Unicode compliant `name`, which is diplayed at the top in big letters.
+Then you need to specify the `key`, which is displayed in smaller letters below the title.
+Next is `type`, which is `graph`, `state`, or `number`.

+The hardestpart of this to understand is the position definition. `position` is an object containing four values: `cs`, `rs`, `ce`, and `re`.  `cs` (column start) is the column of the upper left corner, `rs` (row start) is the row of the upper left corner, `ce` (column end) is the column of the lower right corner, and `re` (row end) is the row of the lower right corner.
+It is planned to add more visual aid fto help explain positioning, but for now just guess and check if you can't figure it out.

 #### Graph Readout